szaumoor/ZSTweaks/ZSTweaks/README.md

 Since this was blessed by northern barbarian gods, the sword now causes 1d4 cold damage on contact, but makes the sword damage actually 1d12+2 (keep reading, don't worry).
 Barbarians wielding this sword will receive +5% physical resistance, and the sword's bonus damage is increased by 3 (1d12+5).
 Lastly, it will be renamed to "Barbarian Warblade +4", just because.

-**Component 1280:** Make Carsomyr affect any kind of evil and not just Chaotic Evil
+**Component 1280:** Make Carsomyr more balanced and affect any kind of evil and not just Chaotic Evil

-Self explanatory.
 Not that it needs to be more powerful, but it feels wrong to not be especially effective against non-chaotic evil (but yes, I understand it's because it's the opposite of a paladin's alignment).

-**Component 1290:** Make Carsomyr's Dispel Magic abilities more balanced

-The dispel on hit thing is pretty cheesy, so, yeah.
-That.
+Additionally, since the dispel on hit thing is pretty cheesy, a saving throw vs. Spell is added as counterbalance.
 No penalty with +5, -2 with +6 version.
 As for the ability to cast Dispel Magic, since level 15 dispel is quite weak, especially for the +6 version, it's now level 20-30 for each version.

 **Component 1300:** Make Silver Sword significantly more unique and add a more interesting (IMO) description